Skip to content

 Run cargo test to execute the test and ensure that your template is working correctly.

-NOTE: that the CLI only supports deploying to a Wallet daemon JSON-RPC for now.
+NOTE: that the CLI only supports publishing to a Wallet daemon JSON-RPC for now.
 In future, we may implement template publishing using an HSM and/or Tari Universe.

-To build and deploy your template, run the following command in the root directory of your workspace:
+To build and publish your template, run the following command in the root directory of your workspace:

 Terminal window